lksrz/mcpfinder/DOCS.md

 ## Overview

 MCP Finder (mcpfinder.dev) is a platform designed to facilitate the discovery and management of MCP (Model Context Protocol) servers.
-It consists of three core components:
+It consists of several core components:

 1.  **Registry API (`api-worker`)**: A serverless REST API backend where developers can register their MCP servers using a CLI tool.
 This API serves as the central database for discoverable MCP servers.
 2.  **Landing Page (`mcpfinder-www`)**: A static website providing project information, documentation for the Registry API, CLI usage instructions, and potentially a searchable directory of registered servers.
 3.  **MCP Server (`mcpfinder-server`)**: An MCP server designed to run locally alongside MCP clients (like Cursor, Claude Desktop).
-It exposes tools to the LLM within the client, enabling it to:
+It exposes tools to the LLM within the client, enabling it to search the Registry API and manage the client's local MCP server configuration. **This component is maintained in a separate public repository ([mcpfinder/server](https://github.com/mcpfinder/server)) and included here as a Git submodule.**
-    *   Search the Registry API for available MCP servers.
+4.  **CLI (`cli/`)**: A command-line tool for developers to register their MCP servers with the Registry API.
-    *   Manage the client's local MCP server configuration file (add/remove servers) with user permission.
+5.  **Health Checks (`health-worker`)**: A cron-triggered worker for monitoring the status of registered servers (planned).

 MCP Finder aims to streamline the process for users and LLM agents to find, configure, and utilize MCP servers within their preferred applications.